KhronosGroup/glTF/specification/README.md

 ### Meshes

 In glTF, meshes are defined as arrays of *primitives*.
 Primitives correspond to the data required for calls to glDrawElements.
+Primitives specify one or more `attributes`, corresponding to the vertex attributes used in the draw calls.
+Indexed primitives also define an `indices` property.
+Attributes and indices are defined as accessors.
+Each primitive also specifies a material and a primitive type that coresponds to the GL primitive type (e.g. triangle set).

 The following example defines a mesh containing one triangle set primitive: